l4e21/Interactive-Prolog-Tutorial/README.md

 # Power of Prolog Interactive Tutorial

-This project is meant to serve as an interactive version of https://www.metalevel.at/prolog/introduction.
-It will teach you how to edit and work with Swi-Prolog projects naturally and the fundamentals of Prolog.
+This project is meant to serve as an interactive version of https://www.metalevel.at/prolog/introduction -- it will teach you how to edit and work with Swi-Prolog projects naturally and the fundamentals of Prolog.

 ## Getting started